 In 2019, the fellowship program was developed to assist up to two ALA members annually who have a strong desire to enhance their personal and professional leadership skills.
-The first year of this two-year fellowship program provides a registration and travel stipend to ALA’s Chapter Leadership Institute; a personalized series of leadership-focused coaching sessions with Judy Hissong, CLM, a distinguished leadership consultant; and a six-week educational session focused on enhancing communication style with Debbie Foster of Affinity Consulting Group.
+The first year of this two-year fellowship program provides a registration and travel stipend to ALA’s Chapter Leadership Institute; a personalized series of leadership-focused coaching sessions with Judy Hissong, CLM, PCC, a distinguished leadership consultant; and a six-week educational session focused on enhancing communication style with Debbie Foster of Affinity Consulting Group.
 Program participants will have an assigned mentor for the first year and will be expected to assume a mentorship role to a future fellowship recipient in the second year of their fellowship.

 These opportunities include an expectation of full engagement and participation by the fellowship recipient.
 After completion of the first year, fellows will have a formal check-in with Foundation Trustees to assess how they are developing in their leadership roles and with their mentors.
-If the first-year program requirements are met, a complimentary registration and travel stipend to an ALA conference may be extended to recipients.
+If the first-year program requirements are met, a complimentary registration and travel stipend to the second year's Chapter Leadership Institute may be extended to recipients.
 In addition, the second year will help fellows continue their leadership path with the opportunity to participate in an additional interactive, leadership-based program.

 Program Eligibility Criteria